Skip to the main content.

 Biodiesel content was detected in 30 of 42 fuel samples (not surprising).
 In 20 of them (about half overall), the biodiesel % was between 1 – 5.3%.
 Only one sample had an abnormally high amount (11%).

-So, what they find here is that, by and large, the samples pulled from these storage tanks from across the country commonly had the presence of other things (ethanol, biodiesel) that would contribute to corrosion problems because of their affinity for microbes.
-Microbes love to feed upon biofuels like ethanol and biodiesel.
+So, what they find here is that by and large, the samples pulled from these storage tanks from across the country commonly had the presence of other things (ethanol, biodiesel) that would contribute to corrosion problems because of their affinity for microbes.
+Microbes love to feed on biofuels like ethanol and biodiesel.

 The 6th and 7th findings were very interesting.

-Seventh Finding – When they looked at how and where these fuel samples failed, and related it to the condition of the storage tanks the fuel was taken from, they found that content of fuel particulate and water were the closest predictors of metal corrosion severity in that tank.
+Seventh Finding – They also looked at the relationship between where fuel samples fell short of what they should have been.
+When they looked at how and where these fuel samples failed, and related it to the condition of the storage tanks the fuel was taken from, they found that the content of fuel particulate and water were the closest predictors of metal corrosion severity in that tank.

 Microbially Induced Corrosion & Other Possible Causes in Tanks

-And their final result/takeaway concerned the phenomenon of Microbial Induced Corrosion.
-And based on their findings in the field, the EPA had some comments about how those interfaced with previous ideas on biofuels and MIC.
+Remember that one of the goals of the EPA in going through all of this was to gain better insight into narrowing down what exactly was causing this potentially serious problem.
+Their final result/takeaway concerned the phenomenon of Microbial Induced Corrosion.
+Based on their findings in the field, the EPA had some comments about how those interfaced with previous ideas on biofuels and MIC.

-First, they didn’t feel the final results of the study definitely proved or disproved the theory about microbes oxidizing biofuel components in diesel fuel.
+First, they didn’t feel the final results of the study proved or disproved the theory about microbes oxidizing biofuel components in diesel fuel.
 However, don’t mistake that for the EPA saying the theory is wrong.
-This was more about the level of evidence needed for an official governmental or scientific body to reach a conclusion of “proves”.
+This was more about the level of evidence needed for an official governmental or scientific body to conclude “proves”.
 The EPA was pretty clear that there was strong evidence linking to that possibility.
-But the scope of the study wasn’t one that would “prove” the link.
+But the scope of the study would not “prove” the link.
 Instead, the study showed that the correlation was there and warranted more intensive study at a later date.

 So, the properties of the water samples from these tanks support the link between microbial activity and tank corrosion.